adamovsky/scaffold/CONTRIBUTING.md

 ## Javascript

--   Always use the optional chaining operator.
+-   Always use the optional chaining operator instead of binary operator.
 -   Always reference files via their absolute path (e.g. `components/Logo`) rather than their relative path.
 -   Do not use switch statements.
 -   Do not spread props into a component, list them out.
 -   Put any configurable variables (e.g. paths, URLs) that are not coming from CMS into .env.sample

+## React

+-   Introduce loop construct for components only if more than three items.
+-   Pages and layouts do NOT need an associated storybook file.
 -   Each component must have an associated storybook file (`stories.js`).
--   Pages and layouts do NOT need an associated storybook file.
 -   Move all service calls to a file called `data.js` inside the page folder
--   Move all constants to a file called `constants.js` inside the component folder
+-   Move all constants to a file called `constants.js` inside the component folder.
--   Move all component logic to a file called `index.js` inside the component folder
+-   Move all component logic to a file called `index.js` inside the component folder.
+-   Each HTML tag is an opportunity to break it out into its own component.

 ## Assets